Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/content_rules.md

 #### Graphics and Attachments

-Please use images and graphics for illustration purposes and to improve understandability.
+Please use images and graphics for illustration purposes and to improve comprehensibility.
 All graphics and attachments are saved within `misc` directory of the respective subdirectory in `docs`.